k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 If the **k2masking** keyspace does not exist in the DB interface, which is defined for caching the masked values, create it using either the **masking-create-cache-table.flow** from the Broadway examples library or the **create_masking_cache_table.sql** from the TDM Library.

+Notes:

-Note: The k2masking keyspace can also be created by the deploy.flow of the TDM LU.
+- The k2masking keyspace can also be created by the deploy.flow of the TDM LU.

+- Starting from Fabric V7.2, SQLite and PostgreSQL are also supported as System DBs.
+The settings are done via the new [internal_db section](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md#how-to-switch-to-sqlite-or-postgresql) of Fabric config.ini file.

 Take the following steps in order to create the sequences for your TDM implementation: